Engyuhin/Engyuhin/README.md

  -->

 ## 📚 Currently Learning
-- Japanese language
+- 🈵 Japanese language (always expanding my side quests!)
-- Advanced MRI reconstruction techniques
+- 🖌 Experimenting with new art and design projects
+- 💻 New coding tricks and side projects in CAD, Blender, and Figma

 ## 🤝 Connect with me
 - [LinkedIn](https://www.linkedin.com/in/engyuhin/)